Notice for Glossary:

 Waterfall process: a sequential design process, used in software development processes, in which progress is seen as flowing steadily downwards (like a waterfall) through the phases of conception, initiation, analysis, design, construction, testing, production/implementation and maintenance.

-©Copyright 2011.
-Product Development Management Association (PDMA), Chicago, IL, U.S.A.
+© Copyright 2020.
+Product Development Management Association (PDMA), St. Paul, MN, U.S.A.
 All rights reserved under both Pan American and international copyright conventions.
 No right of reproduction without the prior written consent of PDMA.